Cq8jx/VJU-Project/University Regulations/English/DHVN-TB-911 Notification on Submission of Foreign Language Certificates VJU2024 Cohort.md

 - English language certificate/certificate that is still valid at the time of submission.
-Students submit 01 notarized copy of the certificate/certificate to the Department of Training and Student Affairs (Room 105, Rector\'s Office of Vietnam - Japan University, Hoa Lac campus);
+Students submit 01 notarized copy of the certificate/certificate to the Department of Training and Student Affairs (Room 105, Rector's Office of Vietnam - Japan University, Hoa Lac campus);
 - English language certificates/certificates taken online are not recognized at Vietnam-Japan University, Vietnam National University,